Archive product

 Description

-Launched in 1750, Palazzo Venier was designed as a testament to the power and wealth of a great Venetian family, but the project was abandoned with only one floor completed.
-The empty and dilapidated “il palazzo non finito” had been a source of pain for over a century, until it was finally inhabited by very different women whose stories are told in this captivating book.
+Put into use in 1750, Palazzo Venier was designed as a testament to the power and wealth of a great Venetian family, but the project was abandoned with only one floor completed.
+The empty and decaying “il palazzo non finito” had been a source of pain for over a century, until it was finally inhabited by very different women whose stories are told in this captivating book.

-The surprisingly wealthy Marchesa Luisa Casati transformed her home into an aesthetic fantasy and a venue for decadently themed parties reminiscent of Renaissance court operas—spending small fortunes on her costumes in her quest to become a “living work of art” and a muse for late Belle Époque and early modernist artists.
-British socialite Doris Castlerosse (née Delevingne) left her mark in the hedonistic interwar years, hosting glamorous parties attended by film stars and members of the royal family.
+The surprisingly wealthy Marchesa Luisa Casati transformed her home into an aesthetic fantasy and a place for parties as decadent as Renaissance court operas — investing small fortunes in her costumes in her pursuit of becoming a “living work of art” and music for late Belle Époque and early modernist artists.
+British socialite Doris Castlerosse (née Delevingne) left her mark during the hedonistic interwar years, hosting film stars and members of the royal family at glamorous parties.
 Jewish-American heiress Peggy Guggenheim turned the Palazzo into a model of modernist simplicity to house her exceptional collection of modern and surrealist art, which now attracts tourists and art lovers from around the world.

 Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to the broad public.
-To reflect an international perspective, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east and the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “wall-less museum” and to make the world of art accessible to the general public, as well as to leading scholars.
+To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in their logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent family-owned company, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles in print.
-It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children's books is also expanding.
+Today, still an independent family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
+They publish high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+They are also expanding their list of children’s books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
+In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and thus reduce unit production costs.
 Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

 Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

 In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a highly diverse list.
 Characterized by pocket-sized editions and black spines, the series expanded in just seven years to include 49 titles.
-Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies in every art school in the country.”
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “splattered with paint copies” in every art school across the country.

-Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and on television.
-Over 34 titles were published in the series over 34 years.
-The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s contributed to pioneering interest in archaeology, both in book form and television.
+Over 34 titles have been published in this series over 34 years.
+The large-format series *Great Civilizations*, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.